FaaDiiL/arbetsprov/README.md

 Go to the public-folder and open the CNAME-file and Change the CNAM you like to have
 - xxxx.surge.sh
 - ex.
 Testing.surge.sh
-or leav it empty to let surge auto generate one for you on deployment.
+or leave it empty to let surge auto generate one for you on deployment.

 #### Step 3